 So JAAXY is a fantastic tool for you to make use off and what’s better is that there is a free trial you can use which offers 30 free searches!
 That’s a lot of content ideas for free!

-I like to use JAXXY in conjunction with the Wealthy Affiliate Platform because there’s so much training available on the proper use of keywords, where to place them, how to search for them etc and much more!
+I like to use JAXXY in conjunction with this platform because there’s so much training available on the proper use of keywords, where to place them, how to search for them, and much more!